JuliaAI/MLJ.jl/docs/src/evaluating_model_performance.md

 ## User-specified train/test sets

-Users can either provide their list of train/test pairs of row indices for resampling, as in this example:
+Users can either provide an explicit list of train/test pairs of row indices for resampling, as in this example:

 ```@repl evaluation_of_supervised_models
 fold1 = 1:6; fold2 = 7:12;